youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 If you're interested in Go development on a Raspberry Pi you'll need to install the development environment onto the Raspberry Pi.
 [Here's a simple source](https://www.jeremymorgan.com/tutorials/raspberry-pi/install-go-raspberry-pi/) that explains how to accomplish this.
 This source is a little dated, but the only significant issue is with the version of Go to install.
 The source shows installing Go __1.14.4.linux-arm64.tar.gz__ and __1.14.4.linuxarmv6l.tar.gz__.
 The current versions are __1.17.1.linux-arm64.tar.gz__ and __1.17.1.linuxarmv6l.tar.gz__.
 For the Raspberry Pi 3B+ the correct choice will be __1.17.1.linuxarmv6l.tar.gz__.
 The other is intended for 64 bit systems like the Raspberry Pi 4 series.
 You can find current ARM versions of Go at the [Golang download site](https://golang.org/dl/).

-Finally, if you want to veer away from the cookbook style of the Sunfounder docs you'll need some basic knowledge of Linux .
+If you want to veer away from the cookbook style of the Sunfounder docs you'll need some basic knowledge of Linux .
 For example, I won't be explaining what __root privileges__ are.

+Finally, I wrote an application that supports experimenting with the various PWM settings on the Raspberry Pi 3B+.
+There are 2 options for getting the code.
+First, you can clone or fork the [project](https://github.com/youngkin/gpio.git) from GitHub.
+If you do that you'll need to have experience with git and have it installed on the Raspberry Pi.
+See this [article on installing git](https://linuxize.com/post/how-to-install-git-on-raspberry-pi/) for more details.
+After installing `git` you can download the project by running `git clone https://github.com/youngkin/gpio.git`.
+If you would like to contribute the project please fork the respository instead.
+As an alternative to using git you can also download a _zip_ file of the project by navigating to the [project's URL](https://github.com/youngkin/gpio.git), clicking on the _Code_ button above and to the right of the file listing, and selecting _Download ZIP_.

 ## What is PWM?